python-hyper/h11/docs/source/api.rst

 this is an error ("in the past, differences in the handling of such whitespace have led to security vulnerabilities" -- `RFC 7230
 <https://tools.ietf.org/html/rfc7230#section-3.2.4>`_).
 We also check
-for other protocol violations like the presence of multiple ``Content-Length`` fields, and may add additional checks in the future.
+for other protocol violations, e.g. ``Content-Length: hello`` is an error.
+We may add additional checks in the future.

 .. _http_version-format: